-1. the Board of Directors, which provides direction and periodic (annual) assessment of the system;

-2. the Chief Executive Officer, as director charged with the establishment and maintenance of the system, in accordance with the guidelines defined by the full Board of Directors (see preceding paragraph 9.1);

-3. the Control and Risk Committee, with the role of providing fact-finding support to the Board in relation to its internal control and risk management duties (see preceding paragraph 9.2);

-4. the head of the Audit department, who supports the Board of Directors and whose mission, briefly, is to test the functioning and adequacy of the system (see preceding paragraph 9.3);

-5. the executive responsible for the preparation of the company's accounting documents, appointed by the Board, with the competences provided for by law and rights defined in the specific internal regulations (see preceding paragraph 9.6);

-6. the Board of Statutory Auditors which, borrowing the expression used in the Corporate Governance Code, represents the top of the supervisory system;

-7. the corporate departments responsible for line and II level controls.
+- 1. the Board of Directors, which provides direction and periodic (annual) assessment of the system; - 2. the General Manager, as person in charge of the establishment and maintenance of the system, in accordance with the guidelines defined by the full Board of Directors (see preceding paragraph 9.1); - 3. the Control and Risk Committee, with the role of providing fact-finding support to the Board in relation to its internal control and risk management duties (see preceding paragraph 9.2); - 4. the head of the Audit department, who supports the Board of Directors and whose mission, briefly, is to test the functioning and adequacy of the system (see preceding paragraph 9.3); - 5. the Executive responsible for preparing the corporate accounting documents, appointed by the Board, with the competences provided for by law and rights defined in the specific internal regulations (see preceding paragraph 9.6); - 6. the Board of Statutory Auditors which, borrowing the expression used in the Corporate Governance Code, represents the top of the supervisory system; - 7. the corporate departments responsible for line and II level controls.